South West Biosciences Doctoral Training Partnership (BBSRC)

-- Apply your research in an industrial setting through our projects with an industrial partner (DTP CASE studentships).
+- apply your research in an industrial setting through our projects with an industrial partner (DTP CASE studentships).

-- Undertake research jointly with some of our core and collaborative partners (Standard DTP studentships with a collaborative partner).
+- undertake research jointly with some of our core and collaborative partners (Standard DTP studentships with a collaborative partner).

 Some projects will also offer working with other national/international researchers, as well as fieldwork opportunities

-In the first year, we provide a broad awareness of the fundamental research approaches in life sciences and how they could be applied to real-life situations through taught units and rotation projects.
+In the first year, we provide a broad awareness of the fundamental research approaches in life sciences and how they can be applied to real-life situations through taught units and rotation projects.
 You will complete three co-localised taught units and two rotation projects.